July 25, 2022

 How to Get the Most Microsoft Planner: Best Practices Overview & Tips

-Office 365 Planner is an easy-to-use and extremely visual way to organize teamwork.
+Microsoft Planner is an easy-to-use and highly visual way to organize teamwork.
 Planner makes it easy for teams to create new plans, organize and assign tasks, share files, chat about their work, and get updates on progress.

 To help you embrace more of the Planner’s capabilities, we’re sharing a number of best practices that we’ve collected over the past years.

 1. Prioritize your tasks into buckets.
 Also, keeping the number of buckets low can make it easier to keep track of what needs to get done right away.

 How-to: After creating your first Plan (top left pane: + New Plan), you can also create sub-categories – they will bucket various tasks in your project.
 If you work in a team, speak with your team members to create a set of buckets that make the most sense to your project and the workflow.

 2. Apply the due date and calendar functionality.
 These do a great job of helping stay on top of deadlines and keep track of the overall schedule.
 There’s also a Planner mobile app, so you can synchronize the Planner calendar to Outlook and gain mobile access to your calendar of choice.

 Furthermore, continually assign a task owner for it to be included in the overall progress picture.
 And by setting a start/end and status for the task, the task owner will be aware when a task is overdue.